YKL-27/BMCS2203-Hotel-FAQ-Chatbot/README.md

 2. Go to terminal in the project directory or virtual enviroment
 3. Install dependencies: <code>pip install -r requirements.txt</code>
 4. Run training.ipynb to train the model on the data in the "data" folder and save the trained artifacts in the "joblib" folder.
-5. Run the <a href="">streamlit app</a>, keep in mind it loads pretrained joblib file stored in this repository
+5. Run the <a href="https://aihotel-faq-logistic-regression.streamlit.app/">streamlit app</a>, keep in mind it loads pretrained joblib file stored in this repository

 ### Customizing Responses
 - All chatbot responses are stored in the response folder: